 Organizations, Activities, and Events

 The Alumni Association serves all constituents who demonstrate an interest and commitment in support of the University's mission.
 Supported by the Alumni Office, the Alumni Association represents alumni from all disciplines, undergraduate and graduate.
 The Alumni Association values the rich diversity of its membership and provides continuing support through its programs and involvement opportunities.
 These programs can address the specific needs of the individual groups within the alumni and at the same time work for institutional advancement and enhancement.
 More information is available on the Alumni home page.

 Associated Students of Notre Dame de Namur University (ASNDNU)

 At the end of each Spring semester, the University honors its graduates with a commencement ceremony held on the NDNU campus.
 (See the Academic Calendar for dates.)
 The ceremony features a procession of the University's graduates, faculty, administration, Board of Trustees, and honorees.
-The program is highlighted by speeches from a graduating undergraduate and graduate student, along with a distinguished invited speaker.
+The program is highlighted by speeches from graduating undergraduate and graduate students, along with a distinguished invited speaker.
 The ceremony concludes with the conferring of degrees.

-The University celebrates the beginning of each academic year with this formal gathering that includes an academic procession, a featured speaker, and a welcome to the new students from the President, Provost, and campus community.
+The University celebrates the beginning of each academic year with this formal gathering that includes an academic procession, a featured speaker, and a welcome to the new students from the President, Provost, and campus community..

 Notre Dame de Namur University offers membership in the following honor societies: